scardetto/capybara-starter/README.md

 This project uses environment variables as the configuration source.
 The following environment variables are required to run the example test suite.

-* RUNNER - The web driver to use to run the tests.
+* DRIVER - The web driver to use to run the tests.
 Valid values are:
   * CHROME - Uses the Chrome WebDriver
   * FF, FIREFOX - Uses the Firefox WebDriver
   * PHANTOMJS - Uses the Poltergeist WebDriver for PhantomJS
-* USERNAME - Your BitBucket user name.
+* USER_NAME - Your BitBucket user name.
 * PASSWORD - Your BitBucket password.

 It's recommended that you specify your environment variables in a configuration file.
 To do this: